nearform/orion/packages/hasura/README.md

       INSERT INTO public.orion_permissions(permission_set)
       VALUES ('pages'), ('articles'), ('users') ON CONFLICT DO NOTHING;
       ```
-1. Brute-force delete the record of all migrations in the remote DB by running the following SQL command in the hasura console.
+1. Brute-force delete the record of all migrations in the remote DB by running the following SQL command in the Hasura console.
 This clears Hasura's history of all applied migrations.
    ```sql
    TRUNCATE hdb_catalog.schema_migrations;
    ```